dlt-hub/dlt/docs/website/docs/walkthroughs/dispatch-to-multiple-tables.md

+---
+title: Dispatch stream of events to multiple tables
-### Dispatch stream of events to tables by event type
+description: dispatch stream of events to tables by event type
+keywords: [dispatch, stream, events, tables, event type]
+---

 This is a fun but practical example that reads GitHub events from **dlt** repository (such as issue or pull request created, comment added etc.).
 Each event type is sent to a different table in `duckdb`.